Product Guide

 The Product Creation Form

-The product creation form collects all the essential information about your product.
-Here is what each field does and how to fill it out:
+Here's what each field does and how to fill it out:

 Product Name